ochcaroline/needdis.nvim/README.md

 # needdis.nvim

+Another neovim plugin that does tracking of your personal tasks.

 ## Reasoning
-I tried multiple apps for tracking my tasks - Microsoft ToDo, Obsidian etc. After trying them I decided it would be VERY GOOD IDEA to write a lua plugin on my own.
+I tried multiple apps for tracking my tasks - Microsoft ToDo, Obsidian etc. Every one of them needed me to leave the terminal and I do not want that.
+I want to be able to do it in program that I use the most - neovim.
-This is because I do not want to switch programs to keep order of my tasks.
+So I did nvim plugin to handle that for me.

 **ℹ️ Note**: This plugin is very opinionated, because it's designed to match what I need.
 PRs appreciated though